soheil2017/Customer_Churn/README.md

-# Customer_Churn
-This is the source code of my paper regarding "Customer Churn Prediction in Imbalanced Datasets with Resampling Methods: A Comparative Study"
+# This is the source code of my paper titled 'Customer Churn Prediction in Imbalanced Datasets with Resampling Methods: A Comparative Study.